Noisy Interactive Quantum Communication: Preliminaries

 \subsubsection{Noiseless Communication Model}

-In the \emph{noiseless quantum communication model} that we want to simulate, there are four quantum registers: the $A$ register held by Alice, the $B$ register held by Bob, the $C$ register, which is the communication register exchanged back-and-forth between Alice and Bob and initially held by Alice, and finally the $E$ register, which purifies the initial (and then also the final) state of the $ABC$ registers and might be held by Eve, a potential adversary.
-The initial state $\ket{\psi_\mathrm{init}}^{ABCE} \in \mathcal{P}$ is chosen arbitrarily from the set of allowed inputs $\mathcal{P}$, and is fixed at the outset of the protocol, but possibly unknown (totally or partially) to Alice and Bob.
-Note that to allow for composition of quantum protocols in an arbitrary environment, we consider arbitrary quantum states as input, maybe entangled with some reference system $E$.
-A protocol $\Pi$ is then defined by the sequence of unitaries $U_1^{AC}, U_2^{BC}, \cdots , U_{N + 1}$, with $U_{2i+1}$ known at least to Alice (or given to her in a black box), and $U_{2i+2}$ known at least to Bob (or given to him in a black box).
-Without loss of generality, we assume $N$ is even: this affects the total cost of communication by at most one communication of the $C$ register.
-On a particular input state $\ket{\psi_\mathrm{init}}$, the protocol generates the output state $\ket{\psi_\mathrm{final}}^{ABCE} = U_{N + 1} \cdots U_1 \ket{\psi_\mathrm{init}}^{ABCE}$, for which at the end of the protocol the $A$ and $C$ registers are held by Alice, the $B$ register is held by Bob, and the $E$ register is held by Eve.
-We sometimes also write $\Pi (\ket{\psi_\mathrm{init}})$ for $\Tr{E}{\kb{\psi_\mathrm{final}}{\psi_\mathrm{final}}^{ABCE}}$, and by abuse of notation also represent the induced quantum channel from $ABCE$ to $ABC$ simply by $\Pi$.
+In the \emph{noiseless quantum communication model} that we want to simulate, there are five quantum registers: the $A$ register held by Alice; the $B$ register held by Bob; the $C$ register, which is the communication register exchanged back and forth between Alice and Bob and initially held by Alice, the $E$ register held by a potential adversary Eve; and finally the $R$ register, a reference system which purifies the initial (and then also the final) state of the $ABCE$ registers.
+The initial state $\ket{\psi_\mathrm{init}}^{ABCER} \in \H (A \otimes B \otimes C \otimes E \otimes R)$ is chosen arbitrarily from the set of possible inputs and is fixed at the outset of the protocol, but it is possibly unknown (totally or partially) to Alice and Bob.
+Note that to allow for composition of quantum protocols in an arbitrary environment, we consider arbitrary quantum states as input, which may be entangled with systems $RE$.
+A protocol $\Pi$ is then defined by the sequence of unitary operations $U_1, U_2, \dotsc , U_{N + 1}$, with $U_{i}$ for odd~$i$ known at least to Alice (or given to her in a black box) and acting on registers~$AC$, and $U_{i}$ for even~$i$ known at least to Bob (or given to him in a black box) and acting on registers~$BC$.
+For simplicity, we assume that $N$ is even.
+We can modify any protocol to satisfy this property, while increasing the total cost of communication by at most one communication of the $C$ register.
+The unitary operations of protocol $\Pi$ can be assumed to be public information and known to Eve.
+On a particular input state $\ket{\psi_\mathrm{init}}$, the protocol generates the final state $\ket{\psi_\mathrm{final}}^{ABCER} = U_{N + 1} \cdots U_1 \ket{\psi_\mathrm{init}}^{ABCER}$, for which at the end of the protocol the $A$ and $C$ registers are held by Alice, the $B$ register is held by Bob, and the $E$ register is held by Eve.
+The reference register $R$ is left untouched throughout the protocol.
+The output state of the protocol is the $ABC$ part, i.e., $\Pi (\ket{\psi_\mathrm{init}}) = \Tr{ER}{\kb{\psi_\mathrm{final}}{\psi_\mathrm{final}}^{ABCER}}$, and by a slight abuse of notation we also represent the induced quantum channel from $ABCE$ to $ABC$ simply by $\Pi$.
+This is depicted in Figure~\ref{fig:int_mod}.
+Note that while the protocol only acts on $ABC$, we wish to maintain correlations with the reference system $R$, while we simply disregard what happens on the $E$ system assumed to be in Eve's hand.
 Since we consider local computation to be free, the sizes of $A$ and $B$ can be arbitrarily large, but still of finite size, say $m_A$ and $m_B$ qubits, respectively.
-Also, we consider the case of a single-qubit $C$ register, which is the worst case for interaction.
-This can be done without affecting the cost of communication by more than a factor of two (if a party has to speak when it is not his turn, he sends a $\ket{0}$ qubit), but maybe at the expense of much more interaction.
-Note however that it is straightforward to apply our results to registers $C$ of arbitrary size.
-Also note that both Yao's and Cleve-Buhrman's models of quantum communication complexity can be recast in this framework by making all operations coherent: put the initial classical registers into quantum registers, replace classically controlled operations by quantumly controlled operations, also replace measurements by pseudo-measurements, and then replace any classical communication by quantum communication.
-In particular, this gets rid of the problem of the non-reversibility of measurements, which is especially present in the Cleve-Buhrman model.
+We restrict ourselves to the case of a single-qubit communication register~$C$, which is the worst case for noisy interactive communication.
+Every protocol can be converted into such a form by increasing the communication by a factor of at most two but possibly at the expense of much more interaction: if a party has to speak when it is not his turn, he sends a qubit in state $\ket{0}$.
+Note that both the Yao and the Cleve--Buhrman models of quantum communication complexity can be recast in this framework; see Section~\ref{sec:qucc}.